odibua/covid19TrackingProject/README.md

 #### Raw Data Parsers
 The raw data parsing is split into two managers.
 One for parsing cases from raw data, and one for parsing deaths from raw data.
-For a given state and (optionally) county:
+For a given state and (optionally) county, the parsers:

-1. Iterates through the raw data saved for a particular state and county.
+1. Iterate through the raw data saved for a particular state and county.
 1. Parses the case/death counts stratified by ethnicity based on count.
 1. Calculates a disparity ratio for each ethnicity.
 The disparity ratio is defined as the ratio of the proportion of cases/deaths of a particular